ON DISC -- THE STRONGEST ENTRIES

 ten years earlier, especially effective in the last act, bringing true generosity

-of spirit to his baptism of Kundry and, most especially, to a deeply moving apotheosis
+of spirit to his baptism of Kundry and, most especially, to a genuinely consoling apotheosis

 with the suffering Amfortas at the end.
-Maison, Vinay, or Thomas -- each of them
+Maison, Vinay, Thomas, or Vickers -- each of them

-may bring slightly more imagination to the role, but King's sincerity and engagement
+may bring more imagination to the role, but King's sincerity and engagement

 here would be welcome whatever the context.
 His is now a successful assumption

-by practically any standard.
+by practically any standard other than Vickers himself.
 Minton is as much into her part as Lawrence and also

 a fine singer.
 So is Kurt Moll, whose Gurnemanz is easily in the Weber class.